Iadvd/RetrocomputingZXSpectrum/README.md

 The Android TCP/IP Virtual Joystick will ask you for an IP address of your local network where there must be an application (for instance see tcpipsrv_basic.c) already listening to the 8081 port to negotiate a TCP connection with the Android Virtual Joystick.

-There is an interview (in Spanish) with us talking about this project at Javi Ortiz (El Spectrumero, El Mundo del Spectrum)'s Videoblog:
+There is an interview (in Spanish) with us talking about this project at Javi Ortiz's Videoblog (El Spectrumero, El Mundo del Spectrum):

 https://youtu.be/CVln3tfyNt0